How to Travel the World? Let’s Break it Down

 How to travel the world in style 😉

+That doesn’t mean you can’t get around via public transport, but you should consider the access to the places of interest.
+That goes for parts of Europe, too!
+Many European destinations can be reached with public transport, but they are best visited with a car rental, like in Scotland or Ireland.
 Generally, the sooner you book a car rental, the more you save.
-No matter what, make sure you book your car rental at least 24 hours in advance, as booking systems will significantly raise the price with less notice.
-Check out all our car rental tips here.
+However, make sure you book at least 24 hours in advance, as booking systems will significantly raise the price with less notice.

 Bring the Right Luggage

+We like to pick the right luggage for the right destination.
+That often falls between the choice of a backpack or a suitcase.
+The choice depends on the destination, pace, activities, and season.
 We always prefer to take an Osprey Farpoint for an open adventure in developing countries where we will take public transport and move a lot.
 The backpack allows you to be flexible, save on airline baggage costs, and move on and off public transport.

-If we stay in one place for a while, on a business trip, or want our belongings to stay organized, we choose a rolling suitcase over a backpack.
-Typically, a suitcase is my go-to luggage choice if I am traveling in Europe or throughout North America.
-It is better suited for traveling short distances from cabs to the hotel room and protects nice clothes.
+If we are staying in one place for a while, on a business trip, or want our belongings to stay organized, we choose a rolling suitcase over a backpack.
+Typically, a suitcase is my go-to luggage choice if traveling in Europe or throughout North America.
+It is better suited for short distances from cabs to the hotel room and protects nice clothes.
+Our last option would be a duffel bag, which is great for more rugged adventures.

 Pack for Your Trip

-Typically a month or so before a major trip, I’ll begin thinking about what I need for the destination.
-Usually, that’s travel adaptors, travel towels, a new piece of luggage, a down jacket, or even a new wardrobe.
+Typically, a month before a major trip, I think about what I need for the destination.
+That usually includes travel adaptors, travel towels, a new piece of luggage, a down jacket, or even a new wardrobe.
+Check the weather in all the locations where you plan to spend time.

-Check the weather in all the locations you plan to spend time.
 Just because you’re heading to one country doesn’t mean the weather will be the same throughout.
 Take Peru, for example; it’s one of the most diverse countries in the world, with nearly every biome on the planet.
+I suggest doing a mock pack at least a week before any long trip so you can ensure you have everything you need.

 Purchase Travel Insurance